 The videos for each episode are available in the same location as the transcripts.
 You can also access the videos with all associated features by going directly to the Annenberg website and accessing the videos there.
 Here is the link to Annenberg site:

-On this site you can access a variety of useful resources related to Destinos and other resources useful to those seeking to learn Spanish.
+Follow the link(s) provided below to access a variety of useful resources related to Destinos and other resources useful to those learning Spanish.
 Some published resources which are out of print are included, such as the Destinos textbook, associated audio files, the Workbook/Study Guide resources and audio files for each episode, and other useful resources.

 - Spanish-language typed transcripts in both MS Word and PDF format for:

 - All episodes (1 through 52)

 - (Note: It took me many months to transcribe all of the videos.
 It was a labor of “love” and I learned a lot in doing this.
 I hope you enjoy the transcripts and that they make watching the episodes more fulfilling and help you do the exercises.)

 - All episodes 1 through 51 (Ep.
 52 does not have associated resources)

 - Destinos audio files, referenced in workbook/study guide, for all episodes